AWhetter/pathseq/doc/source/reference/format.rst

 sequence string to be parsed is in the simple format.

-In `Path Sequences`_ we saw that in the strict format, a sequence's name has four components.
+In `Path Sequences`_ we saw that in the strict format, a sequence's name has four components: the stem, an optional prefix, the ranges, inter-range strings, and the suffixes.
-The loose format has an additional component, the postfix.
+The loose format has an additional component, the postfix, to support additional characters after the ranges but before the suffixes.

 TODO: name_breakdown.svg but with the additional component